h5p/h5p-wordpress-plugin/readme.txt

 Added option for enabling LRS content types.
 Fixed text strings lacking translation support. (editor) Added support for the same common fields from multiple libraries in the same editor.

+= 1.7.4 =
+Exec ready callbacks when view is ready